-1. On the occasion of each absence, it is the responsibility of the student to present in writing, a dated excuse from his/her parent or guardian.
-It is the responsibility of the homeroom/subject teacher, where appropriate, to insist that students comply with this regulation, to keep these excuses on file, and to regularly communicate with the parents/guardians if some irregularity is suspected.

-- 2. When a student has missed five (5) days in any subject, the homeroom/subject teacher must contact the home/guardian to determine the nature of the student's absence(s).
+- 1. On the occasion of each absence, it is the responsibility of the parent to enter absence into School Messenger.
+It is the responsibility of the homeroom/subject teacher, where appropriate, to insist that students comply with this regulation, and to regularly communicate with the parents/guardians if some irregularity is suspected. - 2.
+When a student has missed five (5) days in any subject, the homeroom/subject teacher must contact the home/guardian to determine the nature of the student's absence(s).
 The principal or his/her designate will determine whether a case conference needs to be held to establish expectations for improvement.
 All case conferences arranged for this purpose will involve the student's parent/guardian and the principal or his/her appointed representative. - 3.
-When a student exceeds twelve (12) days in the Elementary/Middle School or twelve (12) days/semester in High School, a case conference must be held with the student and his/her parent/guardian.
-The principal or his/her designate will determine if an Attendance Improvement Plan needs to be developed.
+When a student exceeds ten (10) days, a case conference must be held with the student and his/her parent/guardian.
+The principal or his/her designate will determine if an Academic Support Plan needs to be developed.
 All parties involved in developing the plan must sign it, acknowledging their understanding of the expectations. - 4.
-If the student does not meet the outcomes identified in the Student Attendance Improvement Plan, the case will be referred to District Office, along with documentation concerning this matter.
-The student will be sent home.
-The parent/guardian will be contacted by District Office requesting a meeting to determine an educational plan for the student.
+When a student exceeds fifteen (15) days, and is not following the Academic Support Plan, the case will be referred to District Office, along with documentation concerning this matter.
+The student may be sent home.
+The parent/guardian will be contacted by the school and/or District Office requesting a parent/guardian will be contacted by District Office requesting a meeting to determine an educational plan for the student.